- What is Digital Transformation in Healthcare?

 In this section, we will understand the five steps that hospital systems can follow to advance their clinical capabilities, respond to the evolving challenges of healthcare today, and attract both healthcare providers and patients.
 So. let’s dive in!

-Begin with the base – Look into what you already have, which includes the existing legacy systems, patient engagement tools, real-time location system, EHR, telemetry, etc. Once you have the information, look into what is working for you and what could be improved.
+Begin with the base – Look into what you already have, which includes the existing legacy systems, patient engagement software, real-time location system, EHR, telemetry, etc. Once you have the information, look into what is working for you and what could be improved.

 Conduct needs assessments – Once you have all the information, involve the design team in prioritizing each department’s wish lists within the budget.
 Next, think about the metrics – HCAHPS scores, ROI, patient and staff safety satisfaction.
 Lastly, determine how to use technologies for achieving those key performance indicators.